EsotericEnderman/youtube-homepage-clone/README.md

 I highly recommend the course to beginners who want to learn `HTML` and `CSS`, as I found it very helpful.

-> Note: the `Languages` percentage is likely slightly inaccurate as I sometimes used the `style="..."` attribute on `HTML` elements, which GitHub doesn't count as `CSS` code.

 [![ISC License](https://img.shields.io/badge/License-ISC-green.svg)](https://choosealicense.com/licenses/isc/)